 The rotation of Okyrhoe has been observed.
 It completes a rotation on its axis every 9.72 days.

 Okyrhoe's orbit is 4.84 AU from Earth's orbit at its closest point.
-This means that there is a wide berth between this asteroid and Earth at all times.
+This means that there is an extremely wide berth between this asteroid and Earth at all times.

 Orbital simulations conducted by NASA JPL's CNEOS do not show any close approaches to Earth.